codefresh-io/cap-docs.codefresh.io/_docs/pipelines/debugging-pipelines.md

   max-width="70%"
 %}

-There are several option for defining exactly when a step will stop.
+There are several options for defining exactly when a step will stop.

 ## Entering the debugger mode